Sunday, March 24, 2019

 Maire attending the Treaty debates 1921.

 Maire was affected by bad health most of her life, in her childhood her foot was amputated when it became infected.
-She died on March 8th 1942 and when Dev offered to attended her funeral, Eithne flatly declined.
+She died on March 8th 1942 and when Dev offered to attend her funeral, Eithne flatly declined.

 Eithne continued with School Ide until 1953 when she suffered a heart attack, she died a year later and was laid to rest with her sister in the MacSwiney grave in St Joseph's cemetery in Ballyphehane